Tevfik Sırrı Gür Stadium

 Tevfik Sırrı Gür Stadium (Tevfik Sırrı Gür Stadyumu) was a sports center in Mersin, located at Mediterranean coast of Turkey.
 It is the former home of Mersin İdmanyurdu.
-The stadium was named after former popular governor of Mersin Province, Tevfik Sırrı Gür, who served between 1931-1947.
+The stadium was named after former popular governor of Mersin Province, Tevfik Sırrı Gür, who served between 1931 and 1947.

 History

 The stadium was inaugurated on 28 June 1958.
-In the opening game, Mersin İdmanyurdu drawn 3-3 with Galatasaray.
-In the first top level league match played in the stadium Mersin İdmanyurdu lost to Galatasaray by 1-2 on 10 September 1967, Sunday.
+In the opening game, Mersin İdmanyurdu drawn 3–3 with Galatasaray.
+In the first top-level league match played in the stadium Mersin İdmanyurdu lost to Galatasaray by 1-2 on 10 September 1967, Sunday.

-TFF Information
+TFF information

 Information on Turkish Football Federation (TFF) page is as below: